accuknox/help/docs/getting-started/cwpp-prereq.md

-In SaaS model of deployment the Accuknox CNAPP will be hosted in our cloud environment and the agents deployed on the workloads will connect with the SaaS.
+In SaaS model of deployment the AccuKnox CNAPP will be hosted in our cloud environment and the agents deployed on the workloads will connect with the SaaS.

 ![](images/accuknox-architecture.png)